Codecademy/docs/content/general/concepts/font-awesome/terms/fa-pull/fa-pull.md

 ---
 Title: 'fa-pull'
-Description: 'Used to put the icon to the left or right of the container, allowing contents to flow around it.'
+Description: 'Puts the icon to the left- or right-side of its container and allows contents to flow around it.'
 Subjects:
   - 'Web Development'
   - 'Web Design'